Watch the full 10-minute devlog video below using (or watch on Cinnamon.)

 Web Monetization is a new way to monetize web games (and any other web content).
 Users can sign up through a Web Monetization provider (like Coil) to gain access all Web Monetized content, and creators of that content get paid based on the amount of time users spend on their sites.
 It uses Interledger, a protocol that allows for quick transfers of money, to enable very fast short-term payments.

-I've just published my second class on Skillshare, the creative learning platform.
-The class is a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
+I've just published my second class, a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
 The class focuses on helping students develop or strengthen an idea for a video game.

 After poring over Eastshade's devblog, I became especially interested in the concept of the vertical slice.
 I had heard the term before, but reading this post helped me truly appreciate its value.